Be2daErtin/homebridge-vera/README.md

 NOTE: Change the above port for your device.
 The port is calculated by 9000 + vera device id.

-#Supported Devices
-The following devices have been tested:

-* VeraLite UI7 (Although it shoud work on Vera3 and VeraEdge)
-* Fibaro Dimmer
-* Fibaro Dimmer 2
-* Fibaro RGBW (Yes!
-It has a colour wheel) (Removed for now)
-* Aeon Gen5 6-in-1 Sensor
-* Security Alarm integration (Requires Vera Plugin)

 #Known Issues
 The Aeon sensor seems to be only partially supported.
 This could be due to functionality issues on the front-end apps.